-The Executive Board and the Supervisory Board of Viscom AG work together consistently and closely, in keeping with sound and responsible Corporate Governance.
-They coordinate regularly and on a timely basis in the areas recommended by the Corporate Governance Code, but also on issues beyond those in the Corporate Governance Code.
+The Executive Board and the Supervisory Board of Viscom AG work together consistently and closely, in keeping with sound and res-ponsible corporate governance.
+They coordinate regularly and promptly in the areas recommended by the Corporate Governance Code, but also on issues beyond these areas.